 - Spears were commonly used for war in biblical times.
 They are sometimes still used in present-day conflicts between certain people groups. - A spear was used by a Roman soldier to pierce the side of Jesus while he hung on the cross. - Sometimes people throw spears to catch fish or other prey to eat. - Similar weapons are the "javelin" or "lance." - Make sure that the translation of "spear" is different from the translation of "sword," which is a weapon that is used for thrusting or stabbing, not throwing.
 Also, a sword has a long blade with a handle, while a spear has a small blade on the end of a long shaft.

-(See also: prey, to prey on, Rome, Roman, sword, warrior, soldier)
+(See also: prey, Rome, sword, warrior)